jtleek/rpackages/README.md

 * Make it googleable - check by googling it.
 * Make sure there is no Bioconductor/CRAN package with the same name.
+* No underscores, dashes or any other special characters/numbers if possible
 * Make it all lower case - people hate having to figure out caps in names of packages.
 * Make it memorable and if you want serious people to use it - not too cute.
 * Make it as short as you possibly can while staying googleable.